Key Staff: Miss E Ives

 The nature, processes and methods of science

-At Christ Church CE Primary School teachers strive to inspire pupils to investigate the world around them.
-Teachers facilitate challenging, child led scientific investigations to ensure that pupils develop the skills to investigate and improve the world around them.
+At Christ Church CE Primary School, teachers strive to inspire pupils to investigate the world around them.
+Teachers facilitate challenging, child-led scientific investigations to ensure that pupils develop the skills to investigate and improve the world around them.
 This is achieved through high quality teaching and learning, resources and learning environments.
-Throughout the delivery of science, mathematical skills, ICT skills and speaking and listening skills are highly valued and support the development of the knowledge, methods, processes and uses of science.
+Throughout the delivery of science, mathematical-, ICT- and speaking and listening skills are highly valued and support the development of the knowledge, methods, processes and uses of science.
+To ensure this is our whole-school approach, there are a range of strategies used including: books scrutinies; learning walks; pupil and teacher questionnaires; and termly data collection and tracking.

-Year 5 and 6 will continue taking part in an on-going campaign launched by the BBC called Terrific Scientific, with the overall aim being to ‘to inspire primary school pupils to discover their inner scientist.’
+Over the past two academic years, Year 5 and 6 have taken part in an on-going campaign launched by the BBC called Terrific Scientific, with the overall aim being to ‘to inspire primary school pupils to discover their inner scientist.’
 This programme has been a success in terms of inspiring and engaging pupils and because of this we have recently been awarded with the BBC Terrific Scientific Certificate of Excellence.

 British Science and Engineering week will take place again in this academic year.
-Last year we trialled a mini super science event, which was held at Woodchurch High School, designed by the subject leaders who attend cluster meetings.
+Last year we trialled a mini super science event, which was held at Woodchurch High School, designed by the five schools who form our cluster group.

 Useful Science Links